davidsims9t/hapi-sequelize-crud2/README.md

 object, and returns an object mapping route names to Hapi route configuration object partials or `false` to disable a route.

+Include a default configuration to apply to all routes in a controller by setting the `*` key.
+Apply only to all association routes by setting `associations.*`.
+To set a default controller, include a `_default.js` file in your controllers file path.

 For example, a read-only endpoint with limited scope access may look like:

 ```javascript